ff7-mods/ff7-flat-wiki/docs/FF7/Battle model format (PSX).md

 ### Example of LZS playable character battle model file breakdown, using CLOUD.LZS

-\[Lazy Bastard\]: Using data from Akari's Q-Gears utilities source,.md.md information from the wiki, and my own intuition, I've mapped out CLOUD.LZS, Cloud's battle model, in entirety.
+\[Lazy Bastard\]: ../Using data from Akari's Q-Gears utilities source,.md information from the wiki, and my own intuition, I've mapped out CLOUD.LZS, Cloud's battle model, in entirety.
 It turns out that Akari's Q-Gears FF7 Battle Model Viewer/Extractor source applies to enemy